Haere Mai

 The Association also runs the Dio Stock Scheme, which involves our rural families donating calves or grazing for calves for funds.

-All this hard work sees the Association raise funds which are donated back to the school for the direct benefit of our students.
+All this hard work sees the Association raise funds, which are donated back to the school for the direct benefit of our students.

 The Dio School Association is a very friendly group open to any Dio parent/caregiver to join.
 We warmly welcome all newcomers and their ideas.
 Please check the school calendar for meeting dates and times.